• Skip to primary navigation

 Instructions

-Cream the buttery spread and the sugar in a stand mixer.
-Then add in the egg, vanilla, lemon juice, and lemon zest.
+4. Mix the dairy-free butter and the sugar in a stand mixer until creamy.
+Then add the egg, egg yolk, lemon juice, lemon zest, lemon extract, and vanilla.

-Add the flour mixture and mix until thoroughly combined.
-Place the dough in the refrigerator to chill for 30 minutes.
+5. Add the flour mixture and mix until thoroughly combined.
+(If the dough is very soft or too sticky, chill the dough in the refrigerator for 2 hours.)

-Place the baking pan on a wire rack to cool for 4-5 minutes and then transfer cookies directly to the wire rack to cool completely.
+8. Place the baking pan on a wire rack to cool for 5 minutes, and then transfer the cookies directly to the wire rack to cool completely.

 Notes

-**Dairy-Free Butter: Use Smart Balance or Earth Balance.
-Simply sit it out on the countertop for about 10 minutes to soften at room temperature.
+**Dairy-Free Butter: Use Country Crock Plant-Based Avocado Oil sticks, Smart Balance, or Earth Balance.
+Simply sit it out on the countertop for 10 minutes to come to almost room temperature.
+It should still be slightly cool.ย

 Lemon juice & Lemon zest: For best results use one fresh lemon and zest the lemon with a zester and then use a juicer to squeeze out the juice.
-You’ll need 1 tablespoon lemon juice and 1 ½ teaspoons lemon zest.
+You’ll need 1 tablespoon of lemon juice and 1 ยฝ teaspoons of lemon zest.

 Did you make this recipe?